alexander-digett/digett/src/pages/insights/combating-blogging-blues.md

 title: 'Combating the Blogging Blues'
 templateKey: blog-post
 date: 2010-11-10T17:38:41.000Z
+category:
-category: Blogging, Our Industry, Strategy
+  -Blogging, Our Industry, Strategy
 alias: combating-blogging-blues
 summary: >
  The Digett blog has been experiencing some turbulence recently.
 We got a good head of steam going after revamping our publishing procedures, but have since fallen into a bit of slump.